Lanterns release date speculation, cast, plot, and everything else we know about the new DCU TV show

 (Image credit: DC)

 Filming began on Lanterns in LA in the week beginning February 17, 2025, and completed in the middle of July, meaning the show will now be deep in post-production for the next few months.
-Given the DCU has only released a few projects at this stage (Creature Commandos in December 2024, Superman in June 2025, with Peacemaker season 2 starting in late August 2025), it's hard to predict what the studio's typical release pattern looks like just yet.
+Given the DCU has only released a few projects at this stage (Creature Commandos in December 2024, Superman in June 2025, with Peacemaker season 2 in August 2025), it's hard to predict what the studio's typical release pattern looks like just yet.

 Is there a Lanterns trailer?